-New service types can be registered by GOCDB administrators.
+The registration of new service types can be requested to GOCDB administrators.
 Once registered in GOCDB, users (site administrators, regional managers) can declare instances of the new service type as required.
 The complete procedure to integrate new service types is as follows.